 Phantom of the Opera

 The Phantom of the Opera has won over 50 major theatre awards, has sold over 100 million tickets worldwide and is second only to Mamma Mia in the longest-running musicals in the history of the West End.
 After more than 15,000 performances, the tortured genius of the Phantom continues to be as popular as ever and this is partly down to the remarkable impact the story has had on popular culture.
-There are numerous video games relating to the musical including video slots, where gamers can enjoy high-quality graphics and slots gameplay whilst listening to the musical’s iconic soundtrack, as well as merchandise relating to the musical from the official online London Merchandise shop.
+There are numerous video games relating to the musical where gamers can enjoy high-quality graphics whilst listening to the musical’s iconic soundtrack, as well as merchandise relating to the musical from the official online London Merchandise shop.
 The Phantom of the Opera is the perfect example of how a brand can stay relevant with a little bit of lateral thinking and perhaps other shows could learn a thing or two from it.

 Whistle Down the Wind

 You could quite conceivably argue that Andrew Lloyd Webber’s Whistle Down the Wind is the true hidden gem of the West End or at least a forgotten classic since it debuted back in the mid-1990s.
 Whilst it’s difficult to summarise the plot in a few sentences, the story is set in 1960s Louisiana and based around a group of young kids who find a man in a barn who they believe to be Jesus.
 Hopefully, we’ll see the show back on the West End soon enough so we won’t ruin whether he actually is or not.
 Fun fact – Boyzone’s 1998 hit single No Matter What is actually taken from Whistle Down the Wind.
 Surely that’s a good enough reason to bring it back?
 No, you’re right.
 Probably not.

 Never Say Never